 What You Will Learn:

-As always, we will use the sample test that we have been working on, which is the login operation on the Flight sample application.
+Just like before, we’ll use the sample test that we’ve been working on; this test is the login operation on the Flight sample application.

-#1) The first and simplest way is to treat the Keyword view like any text editing application when it comes to cutting, copying, and pasting steps.
-Therefore, all clipboard shortcuts apply.
+#1) The most straightforward way is to treat the Keyword view in the same way as you would any text editing program regarding cutting, copying, and pasting steps.
+Clipboard shortcuts apply as is here.

-#2) The next method is by using the menu option.
-To do this, select the step that needs to be moved and choose the following menu options:
+#2) The other method is using the menu option.
+You can do this by selecting the step you want to move and then choosing the following menu alternatives:

 - Edit -> Cut